microsoft/qsharp/katas/content/multi_qubit_gates/index.md

 $$\big(\alpha\ket{0} + \beta\ket{1}\big) \otimes \ket{0} = \alpha\ket{00} + \beta\ket{10}$$

-If we apply the $CNOT$ gate to it, with the first qubit as the control, and the second as the target, we get the following state, which is not separable any longer:
+If you apply the $CNOT$ gate to it, with the first qubit as the control, and the second as the target, you get the following state, which is not separable any longer:

 $$\alpha\ket{00} + \beta\ket{11}$$